 - Copyright remains with you, the author, at all times, as does responsibility for your story’s contents.
 If accepted, you are free to republish any story anywhere else in any form at any time.
 (It would be kind of you to credit The Write-In as the first publisher if your work subsequently finds a home elsewhere, but it's up to you.)

-- All stories will be published on National Flash Fiction Day, 15 June 2019, but The Write-In will remain live thereafter.
-Should you wish us to remove your story, or wish anything to be changed after the day of publication, please email email@example.com with your request and we will be happy to comply.
+- All stories will be published shortly after National Flash Fiction Day (UK), but The Write-In will remain live thereafter.
+Should you wish us to remove your story, or wish anything to be changed after the day of publication, please email firstname.lastname@example.org with your request and we will be happy to comply.

 - We are unable to pay for stories.
 This is a purely volunteer-run celebration of flash fiction, and we make no money from this journal.
 We hope you will consider celebrating with us, but if you require payment, we completely understand and wish you the very best in placing your work with a paying market instead.